Berkeley-CS195/sp23/assignments/computing-in-the-news.md

 2. In the second paragraph, compare and contrast the news article and opinion piece.
 As part of your analysis, consider the perspective of the opinion piece's author.
 Who are they, and why did they include or omit certain details?

-(This is why we want the first article to be reasonably impartial -- if we drew from a biased source)
+   (This is why we want the first article to be reasonably impartial -- if we drew from a biased source, we would be comparing to a different baseline.)

 ## Essay Format